ami798/alx_travel_app_0x00/README.md

-# ALX Travel App - Milestone 2
+# ALX Travel App

-This project sets up the models, serializers, and data seeding for a travel booking app.
+This project defines Django models for a travel booking system.

-## Features
+## Models

-- Django models for Listing, Booking, and Review
+- Listing
-- DRF serializers for Listing and Booking
+- Booking
+- Review

+## Seeder

-- Management command to seed the database using Faker
+Run the following command to populate the database with listings:

-## How to Seed the DB
 ```bash
 python manage.py seed